kirstykitto/beyondLMS/pages/includemytool.md

 			Cloning your forked repository
 		</li>
 		<li>
-			Adding a page discussing your tool and the necessary links (remember, all content on these pages is licensed under a Creative Commons Share Alike license).
+			Adding a page discussing your tool and the necessary links (remember, all content on these pages is licensed under a Creative Commons Share Alike license - see the link below).
 		</li>
 		<li>
 			Commit and make sure you check that your page compiles fine, and look how you want them to look.